Feature weighting for data analysis via evolutionary simulation: An illustrative numerical experiment

 For the last column (balcony), which is already binary and appropriately scaled, no transformation is applied.
 This results in a matrix $\Phi$ with entries in $[0,1]$, where higher values consistently correspond to more desirable properties.

+Note that for the mean values Tab.~\ref{tab:phi-means} we set the step size to $h=1$ in this example.
 The original (unnormalized) data is shown in Table~\ref{tab:raw-data}.
 Using \(\Phi\), we apply the evolutionary algorithm described in Subsection~\ref{Althm}, iterating for \(N=10\) steps.
 The resulting feature weight vector \(\gamma^k\) converges rapidly to the analytical limit \(\gamma^*\) from Theorem~\ref{thm0}, as shown in Table~\ref{tab:gamma-table}.

 \smallbreak The limit point in Theorem \ref{thm0} is given by

 Approximately $33\%$ of the total weight is assigned to the feature 'balcony'.
 The reason for this behavior can be understood as 'balcony' has by far the lowest average, since only two offices have a balcony.
 Hence, as discussed in Section \ref{sec:minimalexample}, the fixed point formula from (\ref{fp}) gives the highest relevance to features with the lowest average.
 In statistically distributed data, objectives with a low average tend to have rare and large statistical outliers.
 The presented evolutionary approach distributes more weight to these objectives, since it is assumed that rare traits give an organism an advantage in the evolution.
 Indeed, in our presented example, having a balcony is exceptionally rare, making offices with one highly desirable.